tnino/Linux/README.md

-# Linux
-Linux server
+Linux project- Catalog project

+Objetive:
+In this project the Linux virtual machine  was configurated * to load the the itemm catlog website (prviews project 3) to be configurated  with the server.

- The IP address and SSH port so your server can be accessed by the reviewer.
+The IP address and SSH port
  Public IP: 18.219.15.8
  User name:ubuntu
  Port:2222

+ Please visit http://18.221.209.63 for the website deployed8.

 ii.
 The complete URL to your hosted web application. iii.
 A summary of software you installed and configuration changes made. iv.
 A list of any third-party resources you made use of to complete this project.